 You’re looking from the Profit and Loss Statement to your bank balance, back to the Profit and Loss Statement, and wondering where your money went.
 The business has made a profit but your bank account doesn’t seem to reflect this.
 And even worse, you’re still expected to pay tax!

-[these are not business-related and do not impact profit]
+Personal transactions (these are not business-related and do not impact profit)

-- Making regular payments to your personal account to cover living expenses.
+- Transferring regular amounts to your personal account to cover living expenses.

 - You may have paid personal tax to the IRD from the company’s bank account.